leoelicos/ingre/README.md

 ## rationale

-Recipes are traditionally based on ingredients. ingre takes the opposite approach - choose a recipe and follow the shopping list.
+Recipes are traditionally based on ingredients. ingre takes the opposite approach - choose recipes and immediately shop for ingredients.

 ## app